Skip to content

 A patchwork of small tea estates

-The tea plants shown here will be grown under the shade canopy for about 4 weeks before harvest.
+The tea plants shown here will be grown under the shade for 4-6 weeks before harvest.
 This process starves the plant of sunlight, and forces its roots to work overtime in drawing nutrients from the ground.
-The result is a more complex amino acid profile, giving the finished matcha its wonderfully complex flavors.
+The result is a more complex amino acid profile, giving finished its matcha is wonderfully complex flavors.

-In the Kyoto region, many tea estates are held by individual landowners and are often only a few hectares in size.
-The smallest are only about 1 hectare and we have seen instances where a large backyard is used to cultivate very prized tea plants.
-Most farmers sell the plucked tea leaves, and usually do not own the plant or machinery necessary to process these plucked tea leaves into matcha.
-Larger tea fields are often owned by larger companies that are big enough to run a vertically integrated operation.
+In Kyoto, many tea gardens are held by individual landowners and are actually only a few hectares in size.
+Most farmers sell the tea leaves, and usually do not own any equipment to process tea leaves into matcha.
+The processing is often left to larger corporations.

 The hard work of harvesting

-Some tea plants are harvested by hand, and others machinery.
-Some hold the view that hand-plucked leaves are superior, but the reality is that both involve hard manual work.
+Whether it is by hand or by machine, harvesting tea is hard work. work.
 These plucked tea leaves will then be transported to a processing plant where it will become tencha.

 Journey from tea leaf to tencha